aninda-codaemon/soumitro-pages/SOT-1049/search-results/README.md

 	* resetModalFlow()
 	* showNextModal()
 * window.showNextModal = showNextModal
-	* not too sure why but it binds local var showNextModal to global showNextModal
+	* not too sure why but it sets global showNextModal to local showNextModal
 * body on click a.btn-block => add class visitied to (this) selector
 	* this is the code Alex added to update button style of previously clicked Access Report buttons